xyodax/angularjs-php-mysql-sample/README.txt

 Test tool rental website.
 It shows the list of rental tools with prices and descriptions.
-A use select a tool that he wants to rent.
+A use selects a tool that he wants to rent.
 Then it shows the summary for rental tool and a return date.

 This is a test website with angularjs, php, and mysql